 They made several attempts to remedy this by replacing the process with a process in which it became visible and understandable to non-technical people as well.
 The team came up with the idea of using a Victory Board to make it clear what is being delivered.

 Then they looked for a way to present the work to the rest of the company in a more visible and understandable way.
 At the Agile Scrum Event in November 2018, they talked to us and they found our tools to be appropriate for what they wanted to set up.
-They were able to set up their own victory board before the end of that month.
-This way, everyone in the company can see the progress of a project.
+They were able to set up their own victory physical agile board before the end of that month.
+This way, everyone in the company can see the development and progress of a project.

 Mijndomein about PATboard: ‘A sustainable, reusable and physically attractive board, this would certainly attract the attention of the rest of the employees’.